NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

   input data, becomes easy as well.
 * If the script is kept under version control, the way it changes over the course of a study can be self-documenting, almost in the sense of an electronic lab notebook.
-In particular if changes are accompanied by commit log messages that explain why the changes were made.
+Particularly so if changes are accompanied by commit log messages that explain why the changes were made.
-* Here we showed scripting executable data workflows in bash, but other languages, in particular scripting languages, can and are used for this purpose as well, including Python, Perl, and Ruby.
+* Here we showed scripting executable data workflows in bash, but other languages, in particular scripting languages, can be and are used for this purpose as well, including Python, Perl, and Ruby.
-* Similar to building complex programs, seemingly complex workflows are best built up from small to larger steps each of which can be tested individually.
+* Similar to building complex programs, seemingly complex workflows are best built up from small to larger steps such that each of them can be tested individually.
 Not only does this break a daunting project down into tractable pieces, but frequent testing also localizes the source of unexpected problems to a small part of the whole workflow,